Bacon Buying Guide: Everything You Need to Know About Bacon

 When it comes time to purchase bacon, you have lots of options.
 Not only do you have to decipher labels like uncured, organic, and natural, but you also need to consider the right option for you and your family.
 And that means finding a product that fits your values.

 Coleman Natural bacon is natural and uncured, and it’s also produced by a company that cares.
 We provide support to farmers so they can raise their animals crate-free and without the use of antibiotics or added hormones.
-That’s part of the reason why our Coleman Natural bacon has received the accolades and trust of busy families to become Parent Tested Parent Approved.

 The end result?
 Bacon that not only tastes great but offers all of the “good for you” options that you can feel good about… So pick up a package of Hickory-Smoked Uncured Bacon or Sugar-Free Applewood Smoked Uncured Bacon the next time you’re looking to fulfill your bacon craving.